anetczuk/qt-test-utils/README.md

 - running all QtTest tests cases in one executable (usefull e.g. in case of one tests subproject in QtCreator)
 - calling QtTest and QtQuickTest tests by name using wildcard(*)
 - loading/saving images from/to file directly from Qml
-- comparing images and visualising difference between them
+- comparing images and visualising difference between them from Qml

 ### Example of generated diff image